 Equine Viral Arteritis (EVA)

-Equine viral arteritis (EVA) is a contagious disease of equids caused by equine arteritis virus (EAV), an RNA virus that is found in horse populations in many countries.
-While typically not life-threatening to otherwise healthy adult horses, EAV can cause abortion in pregnant mares; uncommonly, death in young foals; and establish a long-term carrier state in breeding stallions.
-While various horse breeds appear equally susceptible to EAV, the prevalence of infection can vary widely, with higher seropositivity rates occurring in Standardbreds and Warmbloods.
+Equine Viral Arteritis (EVA) is a contagious disease of equids caused by equine arteritis virus (EAV), an RNA virus that is found in horse populations in many countries.
+While typically not life-threatening to otherwise healthy adult horses, EAV can cause abortion in pregnant mares (and uncommonly cause death in young foals) and establish a long-term carrier state in breeding stallions.

 In planning a vaccination program against EVA, it is important to consult with state and/or federal animal health officials to ensure that any such program is in compliance with the state's control program for EVA, if one exists.

 It is not possible to differentiate the vaccine-induced antibody response from that due to natural infection.
 Negative certification is of importance should a vaccinated stallion be considered for export later.
 It is strongly recommended therefore that prior to vaccination, serum from all first-time vaccinates be tested and confirmed negative for antibodies to EAV by a USDA-approved laboratory using virus neutralization.
 Testing should be performed shortly prior to, or preferably at, the time of vaccination.
 Mares intended for export should be similarly tested.

 The indications for vaccination against EVA have been:

 To protect stallions against infection and the potential development of the carrier state.

 To protect colt foals against infection and the potential to become carriers after reaching sexual maturity.